Alexandria's founded by Alexander

 The Archaeology News Network recently published a very revealing article about a man from Tunisia (to which Carthage belonged in antiquity) who started the long quest in search of the tricks of the trade.
 It is quite amazing to hear that neither archaeologists nor historians or experts in chemistry and dying technique know how to find and recuperate the dye from the murex shell.
 No historical document apparently provides any detailed information about the production method involved.

 Mohamed Ghassen Nouira, who runs a consulting company, had to start his investigation from scratch.
-Initially, he thought it would be enough to crush the whole shell in the hope to see how the concealed sea snail would release its fascinating color.
+Initially, he thought it would be enough to crush the whole shell in the hope of seeing how the concealed sea snail would release its fascinating color.
 He spent years on the project, confessing that he had to get used to the foul stench first.
 Who would have thought of that?
 In the end, he discovered that the dye is contained in the guts of the sea snail.
 The exact procedure is now a secret this Tunisian is carefully keeping to himself.

 Artists, as well as researchers, are his main customers in the international market.
 Current prices range from $2,800 to $4,000 per gram, but our Tunisian man claims he sells his pure purple dye for less money.
 Well, considering that it takes 100 kg of murex shell to obtain one single gram of dye, it is not surprising that prices are sky-high.